HOME

 WE HAVE COUNCILLOR VACANCIES- PLEASE CONTACT THE CLERK FOR MORE INFORMATION

-The next Parish Council meeting will be held on Tuesday 29th October 2024 in the Church Meeting Room at 7pm.
+The next Parish Council meeting will be held on Tuesday 3rd December 2024 in the Church Meeting Room at 7pm.
+This will be the precept meeting.
 For more details please contact the Parish Clerk.

 PUBLIC CONSULTATION ON PROPOSED LAND WEST OF HIGH SPARROWMIRE DEVELOPMENT.
 DEADLINE FOR COMMENTS 12pm 5th AUGUST.
 CLICK HERE.